DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

-driven by emotion, passion, and hope.[^f08_15] But the Brazilian political landscape in recent years has pushed these aspects to a limit that challenges the fundamental principles of democracy, surpassing the classical conception of politics as \'the competition or dialogue between groups or proposals.
+driven by emotion, passion, and hope.[^f08_15] But the Brazilian political landscape in recent years has pushed these aspects to a limit that challenges the fundamental principles of democracy, surpassing the classical conception of politics as the competition or dialogue between groups or proposals.
 Instead, politics enters a realm of narrative conflicts whose purpose is to overshadow one another at any cost.
 The way in which the coordinated action across different platforms